charlespierce/stocks/README.md

 This CLI tool is very early stages, and there are a lot of areas for improvement.

-### End-to-end tests
+### Expand test coverage

-Currently, we only have a suite of unit and acceptance tests.
-To ensure that it works fully, we should set up end-to-end tests using a testing sandbox account against the actual API.
+Currently, `stocks` only has a partial suite of unit and acceptance tests.
+Those tests should be expanded to cover more of the functionality.
+Additionally, there should be end-to-end tests using a testing sandbox account to test the full behavior of the tool.

 ### Help output customization